 A study of fundamental news gathering and writing in which the students learn the evaluation of news, news gathering problems, and techniques, writing leads, organizing stories, and overcoming grammatical and structural problems.
 Lab work on newspaper staff required.
-Course fee.
-(0904015306) (JOUR 1301, COMM 2309)
+(0904015306)

 News Gathering and Writing II (3-0)